| || |

 Exhibit Show Dates: August 6 – January 6

 Jeremy Peconom is a local Mountain Maidu artist who has created an amazing collection of tools, weapons and regalia made in the traditional ways he learned from his father and grandfather.
-This collection of "primitive art" includes many examples of body armour, helmets, skirts, clubs, arrows, necklaces and cradleboards.
+This collection of "primitive art" includes many examples of body armor, helmets, skirts, clubs, arrows, necklaces and cradleboards.
 He developed his artistic expression of his culture from learning the traditional knowledge passed down to him by his ancestors.

 "As a traditional Maidu artist specializing in primitive arts, I try to show the modern relevance of these ancient arts being more important today than ever.
 In today's modern culture of IPads, smart phones, and instant access to the worldwide web, we often lose touch with the natural world and what it can provide.
 What were once tools of survival such as flint-knapping, hide tanning, stone and bone work, are now considered to be fine art to many."